 Definitions

-American Heritage® Dictionary of the English Language, Fourth Edition
+from The American Heritage® Dictionary of the English Language, 5th Edition.

-- adv.
-Informal Surely; certainly.
+- adverb Surely; certainly.

-- idiom. sure enough As one might have expected; certainly.
+- idiom (sure enough) As one might have expected; certainly.

-- idiom. to be sure Indeed; certainly.
+- idiom (to be sure) Indeed; certainly.

 - Confident; undoubting; having no fear of being deceived or disappointed.